-- 19. That it is difficult to make a realistic estimate of the number of illegal immigrants from Bangladesh because they enter surreptitiously and are able to mingle easily with the local population due to ethnic and linguistic similarities.
+19. That the petitioner submits that it is difficult to make a realistic estimate of the number of illegal immigrants from Bangladesh because they enter surreptitiously and are able to mingle easily with the local population due to ethnic and linguistic similarities.
 The demographic composition in the districts bordering Bangladesh has altered with the illegal immigration from Bangladesh.
 The districts of Assam and West Bengal bordering Bangladesh have recorded growth of population higher than the national average.
 The States of Meghalaya, Mizoram and Tripura have also recorded high rates of population growth.
-Illegal immigrants from Bangladesh have also been using West Bengal as a corridor to migrate to other parts of the country. - 20.
-The large-scale influx of illegal Bangladesh immigrants has led to large tracts of sensitive international borders being occupied by foreigners.
-This has serious implications for internal security. a result of population movement from Bangladesh, the specter looms large of the indigenous people of Assam being reduced to a minority in their home State.
+Illegal immigrants from Bangladesh have also been using West Bengal as a corridor to migrate to other parts of the country.

+- 20. The large-scale influx of illegal Bangladesh immigrants has led to large tracts of sensitive international borders This beina occupied by foreigners. has serious implications for internal security. a result of population movement from Bangladesh, the specter looms large of the indigenous people of Assam being reduced to a minority in their home State.
 Their cultural survival will be in jeopardy, their political control will be a weakened and their employment opportunities will be undermined.
-There was a large scale influx of persons from the then East Pakistan into India before the commencement of December 1971 Indo-Pak war.
+There was a large scale influx of persons from the then East Pakistan into India before the commencement of December 1971 Indo-Pak war. - 21.
+Further in response to un-starred question no 332 pertaining to deportation of illegal Bangladeshi migrants from India, the Minister of State, Home Affairs submitted a statement to the Parliament indicating therein that the estimated number of illegal Bangladeshi immigrants in India as on 31/12/2001 was 1, 20, 53,950.
+Out of the total figure of 1.20 crores, 50 lacs illegal Bangladeshi immigrants were in Assam alone.

-21. On 3rd November, 1971, one month before the actual commencement of the war, Dr. Nagendra Singh, India's representative in the Sixth Committee of the General Assembly on the Definition of Aggression, made a statement, wherein he said :- ".....The first consideration, in the view of the Indian Delegation, is that aggression must be comprehensively defined.
+22. On 3rd November, 1971, one month before the actual commencement of the war, Dr. Nagendra Singh, India's representative in the Sixth Committee of the General Assembly on the Definition of Aggression, made a statement, wherein he said :- "......The first consideration, in the view of the Indian Delegation, is that aggression must be comprehensively defined.
 Though precision may be the first virtue of a good definition, we would not like to sacrifice the requirement of a comprehensive definition of aggression at any cost.
-There are many reasons for holding this Aggression can be of several kinds such as direct or indirect, armed in nature or even without the use of any arms whatsoever.
-There can be even direct aggression without arms......
-We would accordingly support the categorical view expressed by the distinguished delegate of Burma, the U.K. and others that a definition of aggression excluding indirect methods would be incomplete and therefore dangerous., there could be a unique type of bloodless aggression from a vast and incessant flow of millions of human beings forced to flee into another State.
+There are many reasons for holding this view.
+Aggression can be of several kinds such as direct or indirect, armed in nature or even without the use of any arms whatsoever.
+There be direct aggression can even without We would arms..... accordingly support the categorical view expressed by the distinguished delegate of Burma, the U.K. and others that a definition of aggression excluding indirect methods would be incomplete and therefore dangerous., there could be a unique type of bloodless aggression from a vast and incessant flow of millions of human beings forced to flee into another State.
 If this invasion of unarmed men in totally unmanageable proportion were to not only impair the economic and political well-being of the receiving victim State but to threaten its very existence, I am afraid, Mr. Chairman, it would have to be categorized as aggression.
-In such a case, there may not be use of armed force across the frontier since the use of force may be totally confined within one's territorial boundary, but if this results in inundating the neighbouring State by millions of fleeing citizens of the offending State, there could be aggression an of worst order......
+In such a case, there may not be use of armed force across the frontier since the use of force may be totally confined within one's territorial boundary, but if this results in inundating the neighbouring State by millions of fleeing citizens of the offending State, there could be of an aggression а worst order.....
 What I wish to convey, Mr. Chairman, is the complexity of the problem which does not permit of a fourline definition of aggression much less an ad-interim declaration on it."